armory/docs/content/en/cd-as-a-service/tutorials/external-automation/webhook-github.md

 - [Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#repository_dispatch)
 - [Create a repository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event)

-The `docs-cdaas-demo` repo contains a webhook file called `basicPing.yml` in the `.github/workflows` directory.
+The `docs-cdaas-sample` repo contains a webhook file called `basicPing.yml` in the `.github/workflows` directory.
 The workflow defined in the file is deliberately simple and for tutorial purposes only.
 It gets an OAUTH token, extracts the callback URI, and sends a POST request to that callback URI.

 {{< prism lang="yaml" line-numbers="true" line="5, 16-19, 24-28" >}}
 name: Basic Ping